 Eventually, with the ship’s decks filled, Vietnamese pilots were no longer allowed to land, so they would fly their Hueys to within 100 yards of the ship, open the doors and jump into the sea along with their passengers.
 The chopper would remain in flight for a few moments and then pitch into the ocean-sometimes dangerously close to those swimming toward our ship.

-At 4:58 a.m.
-April 30, Ambassador Martin closed down the embassy, destroyed its communications equipment, and climbed aboard a helicopter on the embassy roof.
+At 4:58 a.m. on April 30, Ambassador Martin closed down the embassy, destroyed its communications equipment, and climbed aboard a helicopter on the embassy roof.

 The helicopter pilot sent a message to the fleet: “Lady Ace Zero Nine, Code Two is aboard.”
 Lady Ace Zero Nine was the chopper’s call sign; “Code Two” was the designation for an ambassador.